 This general problem of antinomies is called duality in Vedic philosophy, and perfection is non-duality.
 In short, something is perfect only if it satisfies the 12 qualities simultaneously.
-The non-dual description of perfection defines “God” in Vedic philosophy, and it resolves the 12 antinomies into 6 qualities, which are sometimes termed as knowledge, beauty, renunciation, power, wealth, and heroism.
+The non-dual description of perfection defines “God” in Vedic philosophy, and it resolves the 12 antinomies into 6 qualities, which are called knowledge, beauty, renunciation, power, wealth, and heroism.

 Knowledge is that which is consistent and complete.
 Beauty is that which is simple and parsimonious.
-Renunciation is the ability of the truth to stand independent of the proof, and yet, the truth is necessary and sufficient to create all the proofs, and the proofs are necessary and sufficient to validate the truth.
-Power is the capacity to know the proofs and the truth through the mind and senses, i.e., reason and observation.
+Renunciation is the ability of the truth to stand independent of the proof, and yet, the truth is necessary and sufficient to create all proofs, and the proofs are necessary and sufficient to validate the truth.
+Power is the capacity to know the proofs and the truth through reason and observation.
 Wealth is the ability to operationalize knowledge into useful things, that become the instruments of solving our day-to-day problems.
-And the quest for knowledge is driven by the thrill of discovery, without destabilizing or disproving what we already believed to be true in the past.
+And the quest for knowledge is driven by the thrill of discovery, without disproving what we already believed to be true in the past.

 The material reality is called duality in Vedic philosophy because we must compromise one or more qualities of perfection.
 The spiritual reality is called non-duality because it doesn’t compromise any of the 12 qualities.
 The principles of perfection can be applied to everything in the material world to find their imperfections.
-For example, it is impossible to build something that is novel and yet practical, simple as well as complete, parsimonious as well as sufficient, and so on.
-In the material world, we must always make a trade-off in some form of perfection.
-As we try to solve one problem of imperfection, we get another problem.
+For example, it is impossible to build a house that is novel and yet practical, simple as well as complete, small as well as sufficient, etc. We must always trade-off one quality of perfection with another, to make something more perfect in one way but less perfect in another.
+As we solve one problem of imperfection, we get another.

-Thus, the search for God is the search for perfection.
+The search for God is the search for perfection.
 It exists partially in everything, it exists more completely in things that are more perfect, and it exists completely only in one person—God.
 Those who can see the immanent form of perfection in things can make those things more perfect.
 Those who cannot see the immanent form of perfection, cannot improve things.

 The ability to talk about the principles of perfection rationally and empirically makes this study scientific.
 And yet, because we cannot reconcile all these principles simultaneously in this world, therefore, perfection is transcendent.
 The transcendent doesn’t have to be accepted on faith if we accept that something that reconciles all these principles would be devoid of the antinomies of imperfection.
 This is then the basis on which we can scientifically study God’s nature; it is the study of perfection—What makes something perfect?
 What is missing in imperfection?
 Why are there trade-offs in creating perfection?
 How are we able to see perfection in imperfection?
-And what is that thing which is completely devoid of all the trade-offs of perfection?
+And what is that which is completely devoid of all the trade-offs of perfection?